A steep route up the southern slopes of Yr Wyddfa beginning at Nant Gwynant

-As you ascend towards the summit of Yr Wyddfa (Snowdon), high above Llyn Glaslyn, you will cross Bwlch y Saethau (Pass of the Arrows).
+As you ascend towards the summit of Yr Wyddfa, high above Glaslyn, you will cross Bwlch y Saethau (Pass of the Arrows).
 Miners from Beddgelert used to climb over this pass with the help of iron chains fixed to the rock.

 Legend has it that this is where an arrow struck King Arthur in battle.
 He was then carried to the shore of Llyn Llydaw, where a boat with three maidens came to take him away through the mist to Afallon (Avalon).